rajdeep-walia/Docs/Jitsi Meet Installation.md

 git checkout master
 ```
-For localhost
+To create build on localhost
 ```
 make dev
 ```
-For create build on live
+To create build on live
 ```
 make
 ```